 The 2016 Rally Australia, formally known as the 25.
-Kennards Hire Rally Australia 2016, showcased the thrilling conclusion of the World Rally Championship season.
+Kennards Hire Rally Australia 2016, showcased the competitive conclusion of the World Rally Championship season.
 From November 17 to 20, competitors gathered in Coffs Harbour, New South Wales to tackle a vigorous set of gravel stages.
 Among them, it was Volkswagen's Andreas Mikkelsen who emerged victorious, sealing his position with a total time of 2:46:05.7.

 "Winning this rally means a lot to me, especially being the last race of the season," said Mikkelsen, whose triumphant performance secured his third win in the World Rally Championship.